ugoertz/kombilo/doc/manual.rst

 Date profile
 ------------

+The bar diagram shows the distribution of games in the current list in comparison to all games in the database, by date.
+The height of the bars indicate the proportion of games in current list versus games in complete database. *The height of the bars does not contain absolute information*, i.e. even if there are only very few games in the current list, the highest bar will have full height.
+Absolute information is printed above the bars (number of games in current list in this time period/number of games in complete database in this time period).

 Computing the date profile is pretty slow (much slower than a pattern search), so you should keep this tab open only as long as you are really